-Sterling silver cushion shape cufflinks with hinged fittings.
-The pattern is the Marigold motif from the Marigold Stone, Carndonagh.
-These cufflinks are packaged in their branded Faller box which also contains our Marigold descriptive leaflet.
+The design of these Cufflinks is derived from the Marigold feature on the west face of the Marigold Stone.
+The cufflinks are packaged in their branded Faller gift box which also contains our Marigold descriptive leaflet.

 In the past (c.500-1200) Carndonagh was a monastic centre of learning due to its links with St Patrick and St Columba.
 It was a place of pilgrimage, particularly celebrated on the feast days of the saints.
 Seeking spirituality through fasting, penance and prayer, the pilgrims would follow a prescribed route.
 Pillar stones and crosses were made to mark the significant points on these routes and the Marigold Stone is one example.